Skip to content

 Teacher In Me

 Teacher In Me- As a teacher, I had so much patience, non like others.
 I was able to take on pretty much anything a child brought on to me, without yelling or being angry.
 I love doing crazy arts and crafts (even the messiest of them all).
-Engaging with each and every single child s my school in someways or another was my expertise.
+Engaging with each and every single child s my school in someway or another was my expertise.

 I made sure that I took time to engage with each child by recognizing one aspect of them through complaints or encouragements.
 I wanted to make sure that I was able to bring a smile out of that child.
 Being a teacher and director was a special job for me.